 The HyArts Campus Artist-in-Residence program is an opportunity for an artist to rent a professional working studio space and gallery space in downtown Hyannis.
 This program is one of many arts-oriented town programs contributing to a lively cultural destination where working artists engage with residents and visitors alike.

 Mellissa Morris is an expressive abstract artist working with painting, collage, drawing and printmaking techniques.
 Inspired by imagery from the natural world, Morris uses these images often as metaphors in her work, becoming archetypes for deeper and more meaningful expressions of her personal experiences and the means in which she explores the depths of her spirit.

 Born and raised in Hyannis, Morris is the eldest daughter of seven children.
-Graduate of the University of Massachusetts with a Masters in Fine Arts painting, Mellissa teaches at the Cape Cod Art Association and Cape Cod Child Development offering creative art yoga classes and activities.
+Graduate of the University of Massachusetts with a Masters in Fine Arts painting, Mellissa teaches at the Cape Cod Art Center and Cape Cod Child Development offering creative art yoga classes and activities.
 Mellissa is a musician as well, playing the ukulele and guitar.
-Mellissa also serves as an Adjunct Professor at Bunker Hill and Cape Cod Community College and is the co-owner of The Little Sandwich Shop on Main Street Hyannis.
+Mellissa also serves as an Adjunct Professor at Bunker Hill and Cape Cod Community College.

 Artist in Residence Mellissa Morris opens her studio to the public, so feel free to visit when the Open flag is out.
 Also open by appointment: firstname.lastname@example.org.